 Asbestos is an insulating material that’s heat and fire resistant.
 The use of asbestos was banned in the late 1990s in the UK.
 It was widely used in:

 - power stations

 - telephone exchanges

-There are three main types of asbestos – blue, brown and white.
-Blue and brown asbestos are strongly linked with mesothelioma and have been banned in the UK since the late 1980s.
+There are 3 main types of asbestos – blue, brown and white.
+Blue and brown asbestos are strongly linked with mesothelioma.
 White asbestos is now also thought to be harmful.
-The use of any asbestos was banned in 1999 in the UK.

 How asbestos causes mesothelioma

 Asbestos is made up of tiny fibres.
 You can breathe these fibres in when you come into contact with asbestos.